codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 - CSS, SCSS, Less
 - HTML
 - Vue
-- Markdown

-When an appropriate language can't be detected Markdown is used.
+When an appropriate language can't be detected JavaScript is used.

 If you want to support additional languages you can extend the editor by supplying a [CodeMirror language](https://github.com/orgs/codemirror/repositories?q=language&type=source) and associating it with one or more file extensions.